caxsolindia/poc/CICDREADME.md

 1. **Image Pull:** The latest container image from ACR is pulled.
 2. **Deployment Execution:** The YAML template is applied to the appropriate AKS environment.
 3. **Acceptance Testing:** Automated tests validate the deployment.
-4. **Manual Approval (if required):**
-   - If acceptance tests pass, an optional manual validation step may be required.
-   - In some cases, automatic deployment proceeds without intervention.

 ## Environment-Specific Deployment Matrix